 Calcium glycinate is the type of calcium used in Plexus Boost.
 I believe this combination is may be used to improve absorption.
 But, I am unable to locate any calcium glycinate research showing it helps weight loss in people.

 This vitamin is also called pyridoxine.
-Various websites talk about B6 wand weight loss, however I am unable to any good proof for this claim.
+Various websites talk about B6 wand weight loss, however, I am unable to any good proof for this claim.
 The adult RDA for this vitamin is about 1.3 to 1.7 mg per day.
 Plexus Boost contains 30 mg of vitamin B6, which I feel is a lot, especially when combined with foods containing this vitamin.

-There are some websites which discuss how vitamin B6 helps thyroid function.
+There are some websites that discuss how vitamin B6 helps thyroid function.
 The thyroid controls metabolism.
 A better working thyroid might help weight loss.
 But does vitamin B6 do this?
 According to this 2006 study titled Thyroid function during B-vitamin supplementation of patients on antiepileptic drugs, it didn’t help thyroid function.

 The B vitamins are widespread throughout foods and because of that, I don’t think most people reading this are lacking B6.
 This page of the NIH website discusses vitamin B6 at length for those who want more info.